aws-samples/aws-greengrass-lambda-functions/README.md

 - HelloWorldPythonWithCloudFormation - Hello, World in Python with a CloudFormation template that demonstrates how to build republish rules that the provisioner can launch automatically
 - LiFXPython - control LiFX bulbs
 - SocketServerPython - an example of how to listen on a socket in Python and relay the inbound TCP messages to the cloud via MQTT
+- CDDDMIJava - relays Desktop Management Interface (DMI) information to the cloud when requested via MQTT

 ## License Summary